ktaranov/sqlserver-kit/Utilities/README.md

 Microsoft SQL Server Migration Assistant (SSMA) for Access is a tool to automate migration from Access database(s) to SQL Server and Azure SQL DB.

+## SQL Server Migration Assistant for SAP ASE
+<a id="ssma-sap"></a>
+Download page: [SQL Server Migration Assistant for SAP ASE]<br/>
+Release date: 2020-06-29<br/>
+Support Version: 2012/2014/2016/2019/Azure<br/>
+Author: Microsoft<br/>
+Free version: Yes<br/>
+Price: No

+Microsoft SQL Server Migration Assistant (SSMA) for SAP ASE is a tool to automate migration from SAP ASE database(s) to SQL Server, Azure SQL Database and Azure SQL Database Managed Instance.
+SSMA for SAP ASE is designed to support migration from SAP ASE version 11.9 and higher.

 ## mssql for Visual Studio Code
 <a id="mssql-for-vs-code"></a>
 Download page: [mssql for Visual Studio Code]<br/>